 .
 Watching the 200 - 400 m wide wall of water rushing down over 17 steps is without a doubt one of the most enthralling experiences in the whole country.

-The possibilities for water sports are endless.
-Choose from kayaking, water ski or wakeboarding, diving, snorkeling, stand up paddling, fishing and many more.
+The possibilities for water sports in the Adriatic are endless.
+Choose from kayaking, water ski or wakeboarding, diving, snorkelling, stand up paddling, fishing and many more.

 In order to sail your own bareboat charter yacht in Croatia

 you will require a skipper´s licence or proof that you have sufficient sailing experience.
 The alternative is to hire a yacht with a skipper.
 Additionally, a radio licence is needed, which you could do there in a crash course in case you haven´t got any.

 We help you to choose from 1,000 charter yachts in Croatia

 , according to your needs.
 On our website you will find over 50 boat rental companies.
 Just use the YachtFinder to get the best offers and compare boat hire rates.
 To select a quality boat, just browse through over 200 latest customer reviews.

 Charter yachts moored in front of Primosten Island